ptxd/ptxd/README.md

 - 👋 Hi, I’m @ptxd
 - 👀 I’m interested in interesting stuff
-- 🌱 I’m currently learning how to screw over hedgies through GME & AMC
+- 🌱 I’m currently learning macroeconomics
 - 💞️ I’m looking to collaborate on ...nope not looking to collab on anything at the moment unless its starts with a G and ends with a P
 - 📫 How to reach me ...pm